mmorgan00/ProjectBulldog/README.md

 - Current renderer support is limited, as the engine refactor is not-yet complete.
 Previous commits and other branches contain much more functional rendering of a full GLB file with material support:
 ![Station Render example](screenshots/Station-Render.png "Station GLB Render")
 > Screenshot captured in-engine
-- Currently, a compute shader execution to set a background is supported.
+- Currently, a compute shader execution to set a background is supported, and a primitive graphics pipeline (mesh loading is next to be implemented);
 - Proper named renderpasses in vulkan are not used.
 As of Vulkan 1.3, dynamic rendering is supported, which is what I am using
     - Current draw process psuedo code is as follows:
     ```